0xen/EnteeZ/README.md

 This library gives the ability for quick entity lookups based on what components they have and can cache the results for faster retrieval later on.

+## Building [CMake]

+To build the project, make sure you have the latest version of CMake installed and run the "build_cmake_vs.bat" or the shell code within to generate a build/ directory.
+Inside will be the projects visual studio instance (If you are on windows).

 ## Example Usage

 ### Creating an instance of Enteez